Kafue National Park

 Huge herds of red lechwe are found on the Busanga plains along with puku, sable and roan antelope in the woodlands, along with most of the other species of antelope.
 Large prides of lion are also in the area as a result of the great numbers of antelope and anything left by lion is predated on by leopard and cheetah.

 The rivers offer excellent fishing for bream, barbel and fresh water pike.
 Most of the camps offer canoeing activities as well as fishing and fly camping.
 Excellent birding is experienced throughout the region and species seen include the Pel’s fishing owl, wattled crane and Lady Ross' Turaco.

 Our Recommended Tours

-Kafue National Park and Victoria Falls on the Zambian side - 7 days/6 nights
+Kafue National Park and Victoria Falls in Zambia - 7 days/6 nights

 Zambia Safari Spots

 Zambia Overview | South Luangwa National Park | North Luangwa National Park| Lower Zambezi | Kafue National Park | Victoria Falls | Livingstone | Liuwa Plains | Kasanka | Bangweulu Swamps | Western Zambia | Nchila Reserve | Mutinondo Wilderness | Shiwa Ng'andu | Lochinvar | Chimfunshi